When does my DNA need to be returned by?

 The capsule has radiation shielding and contains thousands of copies of your DNA.
-It will degrade over time but even fragments can be pieced back together.
+It will degrade over time, but even fragments can be pieced back together.
 Scientists have decoded Woolly Mammoth and Neanderthal DNA by reassembling tiny fragments using existing technology.
-We estimate it'll be recoverable for about 10,000 years.
-It may not be eternity, but it's a start.
+We estimate your DNA will be recoverable for about 10,000 years.

 How does my DNA get stored?

-Your DNA gets extracted from your cells.
-It gets added along with DNA from other species and humans and gets preserved in a synthetic amber polymer.
+Your DNA gets extracted from your cells contained in the saliva sample.
+It gets preserved in a synthetic amber polymer and included in the capsule with DNA from other species and humans.
 All DNA is stored together for miniaturization.
 Scientists can isolate and decode DNA from combined samples using existing technology.

-How do I know it happened?
+How do I know my DNA is actually on the Moon?
 What do I get to see?

-You’ll get email updates showing the steps of the mission — from how the DNA is processed, to the final landing.
-You'll receive explorer updates and videos about the mission throughout the whole journey.
-You’ll see how the DNA gets processed and how it is stored.
+You’ll get email updates showing the steps of the mission throughout the whole journey—from how the DNA is processed in the lab to the final landing site on the Moon.
 And the best part?
-You will get a VIP invite to watch the rocket launch and landing on a live stream. 🚀
+You will get a VIP invite to watch live for both the rocket launch and lunar landing!

-Space is hard and sadly, rockets do explode.
-If you don’t make it to the Moon on your scheduled mission, we promise you’ll go again on our next launch for free.
+Space exploration is challenging, and unfortunately, rockets do sometimes explode.
+If your DNA doesn’t make it to the Moon on your scheduled mission, we promise you’ll go again on our next launch for free.

 What could my DNA be used for?

-None of us will know.
-This capsule is designed for the far future.
-Perhaps it will be found by a future civilization and used recreate Earth as it is today.
-Our descendants could carry your code to the stars to seed a new world.
-We just won’t know.
-However, we believe it is worth saving our genetic blueprints for the future.
+Because the genetic time capsule is designed for the far future, none of us will ever actually know for sure.
+Perhaps it will be found by a future civilization and used to recreate our planet as it is today.
+Our descendants could carry your code to the stars to seed a brand new world.
+While this is all theoretical, we believe it is worth saving our genetic blueprints of life on Earth for generations in the future.

-You get to go on a space mission and send a piece of you where few have been.
-You save your family’s genes for the future and leave a forever legacy among the stars.
+You get to be part of space exploration, going on a real mission and sending a piece of you where few have been.
+You preserve your family’s genes for the future and leave a forever legacy among the stars.
 You'll look at the Moon for the rest of your life with a new sense of wonder.
-Your loved ones get a connection to you through the Moon.
+And your loved ones get an eternal connection to you through the cosmos.